fbpx

 Taxis and Ubers

-Taxis in Madrid are white and will display a green light if it’s free.
-Unlike other European cities where you need to locate a nearby taxi rank to catch a ride, you can hail one anywhere in Madrid by raising your arm.
+Taxis in Madrid are white and will display a green light if they are free.
+Unlike other European cities where you must locate a nearby taxi rank to catch a ride, you can hail one anywhere in Madrid by raising your arm.

 Of course, you will still find taxis outside train stations and the Madrid–Barajas Airport.
 Expect to pay a set fixed rate of €30 if you want to travel by taxi between the airport and the historic center of Madrid.